rehanvipin/cardboard-box/README.md

 ## Installation
 1. [Install Go](https://golang.org/doc/install)
 2. Clone this repo:
-Git clone or download and unzip the source code
+  - Git clone or download and unzip the source code
+  - Download a release from the releases
 3. Fetch dependencies and build (in the cbox directory):
 `go get`
 `go build`